 Lansbury (south) estate, Tower Hamlets

-169 homes are earmarked for demolition on the Lansbury (south) estate in Tower Hamlets, as part of Poplar HARCA's regeneration of the Chrisp Street Market area.
+169 homes have been demolished on the Lansbury (south) estate in Tower Hamlets, as part of Poplar HARCA's regeneration of the Chrisp Street Market area.

-Seven blocks on the estate have been earmarked for demolition including the 21-storey Fitzgerald House.
+Seven blocks on the estate were earmarked for demolition including the 21-storey Fitzgerald House.